Common Errors

 'We Never Used Car Seats And We're Alright.'

 This is an argument that some people use to justify not using a car seat for their child, and it obviously makes no sense at all.
-The only reason that nothing happened to them is that they were lucky enough not to be involved in an accident.
+The only reason that nothing happened to them is that they were lucky enough not to be involved in an accident, this is known as survivor bias.
 But every year nearly 300 children and their parents are not so lucky.
-That is how many children are injured and killed on our roads every year.
+That is how many children are seriously injured and killed on our roads every year.
 Everybody thinks it won't happen to them.
 But it does happen, and when it does it's devastating and can change your life forever.
 And that is why every child who travels in a car, no matter how short the journey, needs to be in a correctly used car seat to give them the best protection possible should the worst happen.
 Because you never know when that might be...